-Despite the uncertainties of Brexit, our family judges continue to determine disputes between married couples about where in Europe their divorce should be heard.
+Despite the uncertainties of Brexit, our family judges continue to determine marital disputes with an international element about where in Europe divorces should be heard.
 London is still thought of as the Divorce capital of the world because of the English court’s generous awards of maintenance and capital (particularly when compared to other European countries) and its discretionary/fair approach.
 As a result, we are still seeing wives (generally) keen to start their divorce proceedings in the courts of England and Wales, rather than another European country.
 The stakes can be high as financial awards differ greatly as between England on the one hand and France or Germany on the other.
 We regularly see one party issuing in one European court without notice to their spouse, to avoid jurisdiction being seized in another country – referred to as the Eurostar divorce or the race to court.

 This week has seen an important decision in the English family court as the German couple Gisela and Jurgen Pierburg took their jurisdiction dispute before Mr Justice Moor (Pierburg v Pierburg EWFC 24).
 The current European regulation which determines which country in Europe has jurisdiction says as follows :